 It is possible that you could become involved in the criminal justice system.
+It is It is possible that you could become involved in the criminal justice system.
 It is important to know what your rights are in these situations.
 The criminal justice system is very complicated so it is always a good idea to ask for help if you don't understand something.
 Use the information below to help you.
 This section talks about some of your important rights, but not all of them.
 Remember to check with your attorney (if you have one) for any legal advice about your situation.